jpdillingham/Utility.OperationResult/README.md

 [![NuGet](https://img.shields.io/nuget/v/Utility.OperationResult.svg)](https://badge.fury.io/nu/Utility.OperationResult)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/jpdillingham/Utility.OperationResult/blob/master/LICENSE)

+A C# Class Library designed to represent the result of an operation.
+Includes a result code and a list of messages generated during the operation.

+## Why?

+I needed a way to return detailed information from a complex operation (method invocation, etc) without throwing costly Exceptions.
+This library allows a method to return a value along with additional context containing any pertinent information generated during the execution.

+## OperationResult

 The OperationResult namespace contains two types; the ```Result``` type and the generic extension type ```Result{T}```.

 Both types are designed to be used as method return types.
 Both types contain a ```ResultCode``` enumeration used to describe the result of the operation in terms of success, success with warnings, or failure, and a ```List{T}``` of type ```Message``` containing a list of messages generated during the operation.